jgerman/advent_of_code_2022/README.md

 of the guide in to be used at the last minute instead of where I'm currently passing it, but I wanted to wrap up before my lunch break was over.
 One to revisit and refactor to be clean.

+## Day 3

+Did this on day 4.
+First pass I assumed I'd need the frequencies for some reason.
+Which still got me to the right answer but once I read the second task I realized that the only difference was in how the groups of rucksacks to test were made.
+And that's the function that gets passed to the algorithm: group each rucksack into compartments, or group every three rucksacks together.